zooniverse/bajor/README.md

 2. `docker-compose up` to start the containers

     * Alternatively use the following command to start a bash terminal session in the container `docker compose run --service-ports --rm api bash`

+    * Run the tests in the container `docker compose run --service-ports --rm api poetry run pytest`